Catalogue of Political and Personal Satires Preserved in the Department of Prints and Drawings in the British Museum: Description

 The catalogue allocates a unique identifier to each print which is widely used as a bibliographic reference to specific caricatures in books about caricatures and in sales catalogues.
-The identifiers are one to five digit numbers, allocated in sequential order of listing within the whole sequence of volumes, each volume covering a monotonically increasing range of numbers.
+The identifiers are one- to five-digit numbers, allocated in sequential order of listing within the whole sequence of volumes, each volume covering a monotonically increasing range of numbers.
 For example; BM Satires 10101 refers to a print listed in Volume VIII (which covers the range 9693 to 11703) that was published in September 1803, titled My Ass in a Band Box.
-For each print, the catalogue provides a title, publisher, designer and creator if known, image description, lettering and inscriptions, dimensions, bibliographic references, and explanatory notes about the historical context and personages and printmaking technique (e.g. etching, aquatint, stipple, hand-coloured, etc.).
+For each print, the catalogue provides a title, publisher, designer and creator if known, image description, lettering and inscriptions, dimensions, bibliographic references, and explanatory notes about the historical context and personages and printmaking technique (e.g., etching, aquatint, stipple, hand-coloured, etc.).
 The prints are for the most part in historical order of date of publication, though some appear out of chronological order in addenda that appear in later volumes.
 Within each year, Political and Social satire is arranged separately and sequentially.

 There is a prefatory essay to each volume by the editor giving a historical synopsis of printmaking, artists, publishers and events through the period covered by the volume; including Rudolph Ackermann, Bowles & Carver, Henry Brookes, Thomas Cornell, Elizabeth Dacheray, Mary Darly, Matthew Darly, John Fairburn, Samuel William Fores, Valentine Green, William Holland, Hannah Humphrey, William Humphrey, Elizabeth Jackson, Eleanor Lay, John Kay, Thomas Maclean, John Raphael Smith, Susan Vivares and many others.

 History

 The first five volume of the catalogue were compiled under Frederic George Stephens between 1870 and 1883, with the assistance of Edward Hawkins, Keeper of Antiquities for the British Museum.
-The last seven volumes were the magnum opus of Mary Dorothy George the distinguished historian of British satire.
-In 2008–12, as part of the British Museum's program to digitalise its collections, all the volumes were scanned and used to form the basis of the entries for the satirical prints in the British Museum on-line catalogue.
+The last seven volumes were the magnum opus of Mary Dorothy George, the distinguished historian of British satire.
+In 2008–12, as part of the British Museum's programme to digitalise its collections, all the volumes were scanned and used to form the basis of the entries for the satirical prints in the British Museum on-line catalogue.
 Digital images are now available for most of the prints.

 Limitations

-The BM Satires does not include prints acquired by the British Museum since the publication of the printed version of the catalogue (i.e. after 1954).
+The BM Satires does not include prints acquired by the British Museum since the publication of the printed version of the catalogue (i.e., after 1954).
 The British Museum online catalogue includes additional entries for more recent acquisitions.
 The printed volumes include only a few images, mostly in the introductory essays.